metaspace2020/metaspace/metaspace/webapp/src/tours/diagnostics/steps/10-scores.md

 query: {show: 4}
 ---

-Metabolite-spectrum match score is currently computed in a relatively simple manner.
-Namely, it multiplies together a few heuristic scores:
+The metabolite-spectrum match (MSM) score quantifies our confidence in an annotation (the closer to 1, the better).
+It evaluates the degree to which signals in the data match the theoretical isotope pattern for the molecular formula.

+It is composed from the following measures:
-- &rho;<sub>spatial</sub> measures weighted average of spatial correlations between principal peak image and the rest, where weights are the corresponding theoretical abundances
+- &rho;<sub>spatial</sub> quantifies the correlation between ion images of the isotope peaks.
+The score compares the principal peak against all others, weighted by the theoretical abundances
-- &rho;<sub>spectral</sub> throws away all spatial information and compares only total intensities of isotopic peaks with predicted ratios
+- &rho;<sub>spectral</sub> compares the average image intensity for each ion image against the theoretical abundances (considering only pixels where the principal peak is present).
-- &rho;<sub>chaos</sub> measures how chaotic the principal peak image is
+- &rho;<sub>chaos</sub> estimates how spatially informative the principal peak ion image is.
+See the [About](./about) section for more details.